Existential Therapy: Using The Existential Approach To Cope With Mental Health Challenges

 Many people associate the term “existential” with the field of philosophy rather than psychotherapy.
-But existential therapy is a valid form of psychotherapy that can provide positive benefits for people with mental health challenges and those who experience an existential crisis.
+However, existential therapy is a valid form of psychotherapy that can provide positive benefits for people with mental health challenges and those who experience an existential crisis.
 Its basis is generally to find meaning and purpose through self-actualization and self-understanding in therapy.
 Existential therapy may focus on the future while using the past as a tool, develop self-awareness, promote freedom, teach individual responsibility, help clients take meaningful action, and encourage a positive attitude which can help clients to live more meaningful lives.
 If you’d like to try existential therapy for yourself, you may connect with a therapist specializing in this type of treatment in person or through an online therapy platform.

-The Danish philosopher Soren Kierkegaard suggested that mental conditions could only be adequately resolved by developing internal wisdom, and that suffering was an inherent quality of the human condition.
+The Danish philosopher Soren Kierkegaard suggested that mental conditions could only be adequately resolved by developing internal wisdom and that suffering was an inherent quality of the human condition.
 This philosophy laid the foundation of existential thought, which continued to develop into the 20th century.
 Since then, existential psychologists like Irvin Yalom and Viktor Frankl, have often sought to put this existential philosophy to use in helping people with both personal growth and recovery from mental health problems.
 While existential thought typically utilizes expanded and refined wisdom from its philosophy to arrive at a specific set of existential concepts, existential psychotherapy focuses generally on techniques used in practical ways to help people overcome mental health conditions.
 Humanistic psychology is a therapeutic process that is very similar at its core to existential psychology.
 The one key difference is that a humanistic therapist views humans as inherently good while existential therapists believe that human beings are neither good nor bad.
-Both humanistic therapy and existential therapy consider the human as a whole and seek to finding meaning and purpose for clients.
+Both humanistic therapy and existential therapy consider the human as a whole and seek to find meaning and purpose through understanding and self-actualization for clients.

-Mental health conditions treated with existential therapy
+Mental health conditions treated with existential therapy: Anxiety, depression, and more

 Therapists with mental health training in existential techniques frequently work with clients to treat the symptoms associated with conditions like depression, anxiety, addictions, and PTSD.
 The goal is usually to use the existential approach to find a healthy way for clients to cope with the fear, isolation, grief, and hopelessness that can accompany these conditions.